-Hollywood superstar Andy Garcia talks about teeing it up with Jack Nicholson and Joe Pesci, accepting what he's got and his victory on the PGA Tour
+Hollywood superstar Andy Garcia loves golf.
+Here he talks about teeing it up with Jack Nicholson and Joe Pesci, accepting what he’s got and his victory on the PGA Tour.

-The Godfather III, Oceans 11, Internal Affairs...
-Andy Garcia has starred in some of Hollywood's biggest movies over the past three decades.
-But one of the 60-year-old's greatest achievements is a win on the PGA Tour.
+The Godfather III, Oceans 11, Internal Affairs… Andy Garcia has starred in some of Hollywood’s biggest movies over the past three decades.
+But the 64-year-old loves golf as much as acting and one of his greatest achievements is a win on the PGA Tour.

 Yes, he might have been nominated for an Oscar in 1991 for his role as Vincent Mancini in Godfather III, but golf fans will be more impressed with his -43 team victory in the 1997 Pebble Beach Pro-Am.